Large Language Models

 Lock Down the Dataset First

 Security doesn’t start at deployment; it starts when paralegals and data engineers assemble the corpus.
-Best-in-class practices include:
+Best-in-class practices for confidential legal AI pipelines include:

 • Granular access controls: Only a need-to-know subset of staff can touch raw documents.